shawnbrown/datatest/docs/reference/datatest-core.rst

 Predicates
 **********

-Datatest can use :class:`Predicate` objects for validation, certain acceptances, and querying data.
+Datatest can use :class:`Predicate` objects for validation and to define certain acceptances.

 .. autoclass:: Predicate